 First, unicorns aren’t real.
 So when our kids are dreaming about, talking about, and reading about unicorns, they are using their imagination.
 And there’s nothing more incredible than that.
 When kids exercise their imaginations, not only are they exercising their brains in the best way possible, but playing “pretend” allows them to explore relationships between family and friends, learn valuable communication skills, and even help them work out their fears and worries.

-Two, these magical creatures, though, fake, can teach our kids very real — and very valuable lessons.
+Second, these magical creatures, though, fake, can teach our kids very real — and very valuable lessons.
 The stories on this list convey important messages about self worth, learning to be comfortable with differences, discovering where we fit in, and learning to love and embrace our own unique qualities.
 After all, being a mythical, magical creature may not be all it’s cracked up to be, from a unicorn’s perspective!

-Three, if they want to read about unicorns, let them read about unicorns!
+Third, if they want to read about unicorns, let them read about unicorns!
 Why?
 They are reading!
 Our goal as parents and educators is develop reading habits in children and foster a love of reading, and one big way to do that is to give them choice.
 Whether it’s trucks, Paw Patrol, Moana, unicorns or Dog Man, let them read what they want to read.
 This builds the foundation for a love of story.

 So what are you waiting for?
 Grab these books and get to reading!